MMZK1526/Haskell-RM/README.md

 # Haskell-RM

 A CLI that evaluates register machines efficiently in `Haskell`.
-Also provide an library defining and simulating register machines that can be embedded in Haskell code.
+It also provides an library defining and simulating register machines that can be embedded in Haskell code.

-The following is an example of using the CLI to read a Register Machine code from a file and evaluate it with given arguments.
 If you haven't heard of register machines, see [Introduction](###Introduction) for a brief summary.

-TODO
+For an example of using the CLI to read a Register Machine code from a file and evaluate it with given arguments, go to [Example](###Example).

 For the full CLI documentation, go to [MMZKRM](##MMZKRM).